theakhandpatel/theakhandpatel/README.md

 Here is my [Resume](https://theakhandpatel.github.io/files/resume.pdf) for more details.

-## Why is my website not using the latest frameworks?

-Because I don't need to.
-I believe in simplicity and efficiency.
-If you're curious about this approach, check out the philosophy of [here](https://motherfuckingwebsite.com/).

 ## Tech I Know

 Here are some of the technologies I'm familiar with: